zulip/zulip/templates/zerver/help/import-from-slack.md

 1. The subdomain you would like to use for your organization.
 Your Zulip chat will be hosted at `<subdomain>.zulipchat.com`.

-2. The `zip` file containing your Slack message history export.
+1. The **exported data** file containing your workspace message history export.

-3. Your Slack **Bot User OAuth Token**, which will be a long string of numbers and characters starting with `xoxb-`
+1. Your Slack **Bot User OAuth Token**, which will be a long string of numbers and characters starting with `xoxb-`.

 !!! warn ""

     If the organization already exists, the import process will overwrite all data that's already there.
 If needed, we're happy to preserve your data by moving an organization you've already created to a new subdomain prior to running the import process.

 {tab|self-hosting}

 #### Import into a self-hosted Zulip server

-Zulip's Slack import tool is robust, and has been used to import Slack workspaces with 10,000 members and millions of messages.
+Zulip's import tools are robust, and have been used to import workspaces with 10,000 members and millions of messages.
 If you're planning on doing an import much larger than that, or run into performance issues when importing, [contact us](/help/contact-support) for help.

 1. Follow steps